meshstyles/unilandiscordbot/HELP.md

 That's currently all for the freely joinable roles, we'll keep you up to date in the discord if anything changes.

-If you want to help us with any other Openings hit up @Akoyaki/Max and he'll get stared with everything
+If you want to help us with any other Openings hit up @Akoyaki/Max and he'll get you stared with everything